Pomodoro Technique Skyrockets Productivity in 25-Minute Bursts

 So grab your metaphorical tomato timer, and let’s turn your workday from “meh” to “heck yeah!”

-Pomodoro 101: What It Is and Why It Works (Or How to Train Your Tomato)
+Pomodoro 101: What It Is and Why It Works

 Let’s start with the juicy basics.
 The Pomodoro Technique, named after those cute tomato-shaped kitchen timers, is a time management method that breaks your workday into 25-minute focused sessions, followed by short breaks.
 It’s like HIIT for your brain, minus the burpees.